The History of “Charlotte” Senior Sports

 The Tuesday Night Softball League

-In both divisions, we strive to have balanced teams but we want to make sure everyone is having fun and has an opportunity to make new friends at the park.
+In all divisions, we strive to have balanced teams but we want to make sure everyone is having fun and has an opportunity to make new friends at the park.
 Charles Curry had a refrain he greeted every new player to the league with over eight years and we continue to use:

 If you wake up on Wednesday morning upset about what happened Tuesday Night, you’re in the wrong league.